Testing

 uv run pytest --run-integration # the whole suite, integration included

 The flag and the marker are registered in tests/conftest.py.
-The headline integration fixture starts a real Bluesky PDS with Docker Compose (tests/pds/docker-compose.yml), waits for it to come up, provisions an account, and tears it down afterward.
-It picks a free port automatically, so it does not collide with anything already listening locally, and it skips cleanly when Docker is not available.
-This is what lets the read/write path be tested end-to-end against an actual server rather than a mock.
+The main integration fixture starts a real Bluesky PDS with Docker Compose (tests/pds/docker-compose.yml), waits for it to come up, provisions an account, and tears it down afterward.
+It picks a free port automatically to avoid collisions with local services and skips cleanly when Docker is not available.
+Tests that use this fixture exercise the read/write path end to end against an actual server rather than a mock.

 CI runs the integration job separately from the fast checks; see .github/workflows/ci.yml.